 TIP: When it comes to using essential oils in kids with sensory needs, start with less…1-2 drops of oil!

 Essential Oil Cream: Use a plain, unscented lotion and add in some calming essential oils.
-I like to use lavender, sandalwood, cedarwood, vetiver, or a blend like Balance, Serenity, or Peace.
+I like to use lavender, sandalwood, cedarwood, vetiver, or a blend like Plant Therapy’s Calming the Child (this also comes as a pre-made cream if you don’t want to make it yourself).
 You can use this cream in a massage (see Sense of Touch).

-Essential Oil Roller Bottle: I love the doTERRA Kid’s Collection and especially their Calmer roller bottle.
-We like to use this oil on the bottoms of the feet before bed to help promote sleep and relaxation.
+Essential Oil Roller Bottle: I love Plant Therapy’s Kidsafe Collection and especially their Nighty-Night, Sweet Dreams, and Sweet Slumber roller bottle blends.
+We like to use these oils on the bottoms of the feet before bed to help promote sleep and relaxation.

 Sense of Taste

 Tart Cherry Juice: Tart cherry juice has been shown to be able to improve sleep duration and quality (1).
 Try this simple and delicious recipe for calming bedtime gummy bears made with tart cherry juice and magnesium.